Kripalu School of Ayurveda

 Ayurvedic Digestion and Nutrition

-The six tastes and the specific action of each as well as the potent energy of food and its postdigestive effects.
+Focuses on the six tastes and the specific action of each as well as the potent energy of food and its postdigestive effects.

 Dinacharya—Ayurvedic Lifestyle Training